fgsm64/top-100-games/README.md

 31. Resident Evil 7
 32. Ori and the Will of the Wisps
 33. Shadow of the Colossus
-34. Inside
+34. Chants of Sennaar
-35. Half Life 1
+35. Inside
-36. Detroit: Become Human
+36. Half Life 1
-37. Arctic Awakening
+37. Detroit: Become Human
-38. Riddle Transfer 2
+38. Arctic Awakening
-39. Soma
+39. Riddle Transfer 2
-40. Stray
+40. Soma
-41. Papers, Please
+41. Stray
-42. Fears to Fathom 4
+42. Papers, Please
-43. Rime
+43. Fears to Fathom 4
-44. Call of the Sea
+44. Rime
-45. White Shadows
+45. Call of the Sea
-46. Everybody’s Gone to the Rapture
+46. White Shadows
-47. Far Cry 4
+47. Everybody’s Gone to the Rapture
-48. The Suicide of Rachel Foster
+48. Far Cry 4
-49. Stanley Parable
+49. The Suicide of Rachel Foster
-50. Elden Ring
+50. Stanley Parable
-51. Still Wakes the Deep
+51. Elden Ring
-52. Cuphead
+52. Still Wakes the Deep
-53. Virginia
+53. Cuphead
-54. Abzu
+54. Virginia
-55. Ori and the Blind Forest
+55. Abzu
-56. It Takes Two
+56. Ori and the Blind Forest
-57. Outlast
+57. It Takes Two
-58. Fears to Fathom 2
+58. Outlast
-59. The Fidelio Incident
+59. Fears to Fathom 2
-60. Little Nightmares
+60. The Fidelio Incident
-61. Resident Evil 8
+61. Little Nightmares
-62. Far Cry 1
+62. Resident Evil 8
-63. Gone Home
+63. Far Cry 1
-64. Hob
+64. Gone Home
-65. Superliminal
+65. Hob
-66. Prince of Persia: The Lost Crown
+66. Superliminal
-67. The Talos Principle
+67. Prince of Persia: The Lost Crown
-68. TLOZ: The Wind Waker
+68. The Talos Principle
-69. Far Cry 5
+69. TLOZ: The Wind Waker
-70. PT
+70. Far Cry 5
-71. Antichamber
+71. PT
-72. Portal 1
+72. Antichamber
-73. GTA 5
+73. Portal 1
-74. Sleeping Dogs
+74. GTA 5
-75. Limbo
+75. Sleeping Dogs
-76. Oxenfree
+76. Limbo
-77. FIFA 14
+77. Oxenfree
 78. Killer Frequency
 79. Kinitopet
 80. A Short Hike